ziglang/zig/doc/langref.md

 Built-in functions are prefixed with `@`.
 Remember that the `comptime` keyword on a parameter means that the parameter must be known at compile time.

-### @alloca(comptime T: type, count: usize) -> []T

-Allocates memory in the stack frame of the caller.
-This temporary space is automatically freed when the function that called alloca returns to its caller, just like other stack variables.

-When using this function to allocate memory, you should know the upper bound of `count`.
-Consider putting a constant array on the stack with the upper bound instead of using alloca.
-If you do use alloca it is to save a few bytes off the memory size given that you didn't actually hit your upper bound.

-The allocated memory contents are undefined.

 ### @typeOf(expression) -> type

 This function returns a compile-time constant, which is the type of the